yandex-cloud/docs/en/billing-folder-report/get-folder-report.md

      If yes, a column named `resource_id` appears in the table.
 You can get resource details starting from August 1, 2020.
 No information is provided for earlier periods.
 1. Wait for a message saying that the bucket is activated.
 The support team activates the bucket within a day.
 1. Download CSV files with details from the bucket.
 A new file with details is created in the bucket daily.
 The file name contains the prefix and date that details are collected for.
 The file is overwritten and updated with new data every hour.

 {% note tip %}

 Files with details from buckets aren't deleted automatically, but you can set up a deletion schedule.
-For more information, see [Object lifecycle](../storage/concepts/lifecycles.md) ({{ objstorage-name }} refers to files in a bucket as _objects_).
+For more information, see the [Object lifecycle](../storage/concepts/lifecycles.md) section (in {{ objstorage-name }} terms, bucket files are called _objects_).

 {% endnote %}